portworx/px-docs/create-px-enterprise-cluster.md

 ![Startup script to add a cluster](images/startup-script-window.png "Startup script to add a cluster")

 Log in to the first server node that will install PX-Enterprise and join the cluster.
 Open a terminal window and run as `root` or `sudo su` to give privileges.
-Copy the above curl string and paste it into a terminal session and press Enter, as shown below.
+On your system, copy the curl string provided by the pop-up window and paste it into a terminal session and press Enter, as shown below.

 ![Startup script status messages](images/startup-script-result.png "Startup script status messages")